Chasing the Total Eclipse

 Some guys in the back of the green grew impatient and started a game of Frisbee.
 A little girl began to turn cartwheels and back-bends, excited by such a large audience.
 The sun was halfway gone now; the temperature was dropping.
 I re-assumed my discarded layers and wrapped in a flannel blanket.
 The skies were grey and hazy.
 It was a strange diminishing of light with surreal resulting hues as the rays of the sun wrapped around the moon.

 11:28—it was the tiniest of slivers, and I marveled at how light it still was in the world with just the tiniest fragment imaginable visible—

 11:29—the sun slipped behind the moon, and darkness fell like a heavy curtain.
 People began to howl, and I found myself swearing inadvertently as the ebony moon was revealed, shining in silent splendor, backlit by a bright thin rim, with white rays extending from the black pupil into the dark, navy-grey skies.
 I spun in circles beneath the darkness and saw the jagged mountains painted dark maroon.
 It was unlike dusk, unlike dawn, unlike night—unlike anything, except itself.
 Chaos swelled as we gazed in disbelief at the luminous black silhouette—the black hole, a black portal—and cheers and applause climaxed and echoed over the hills.

 I might have believed in God after that; I might have believed in anything.

 The earth was cold—it was so cold.

-The moon had held us captive with her silhouette for a hundred and thirty-five seconds, but it only felt like thirty, perhaps to her as well as she absorbed our adoration.
-All too soon, she slipped out of the spotlight and back into shadow, again just a
+The moon had held us captive with her silhouette for one hundred and thirty-five seconds, but it only felt like thirty, perhaps to her as well, as she absorbed our adoration.
+All too soon, she had slipped modestly from the spotlight and back into shadow, again just a

 A black curve